Skip to main content

 TLS Versions and Cipher Suites

 Per Apple’s Platform Security guide, built-in apps and services on macOS, iOS, tvOS, and iPadOS devices will automatically prefer cipher suites with perfect forward secrecy.
 This is also true in the case where a developer uses a high-level networking API such as CFNetwork.
-The Kandji Agent leverages these high-level networking APIs.
-We encourage you to read Apple’s Platform Security Guide in order to better understand these features, especially the TLS network security section, which can be found here.
-The domains used for MDM and Kandji Agent communication are unique to your tenant.
+The Iru Agent leverages these high-level networking APIs.
+We encourage you to read Apple’s Platform Security Guide to better understand these features, especially the TLS network security section, which can be found here.
+The domains used for MDM and Iru Agent communication are unique to your tenant.
 See Determine Your Unique Device Domains for how to find yours.
 You can inspect your tenant’s domains using a tool such as Qualys SSL Server Test to understand which ciphers are currently supported by Iru.

 Supported TLS Protocols